 No reward or gift can replace the importance of positive employee feedback.

-Conduct regular meetings to acknowledge their work but also share honest reviews about their weaknesses and what they need to work on.
+Conduct regular virtual stand-up meetings to acknowledge their work but also share honest reviews about their weaknesses and what they need to work on.

 Furthermore, giving feedback shows that their job is valued and they’ll make efforts to align expectations with objectives.